sage-code/maj/alphabet.md

 A syllable can not ...;

-* contain `h` after a consonant
+* contain `h` after a consonant, except (c, g)
-* contain consonant after `c`
-* contain consonant after `g`
+* contain more then 2 consonants,
-* contain more then 3 letters
+* contain more then 4 letters.

 ## Word composition

 1. Open vowels can be used as syllable at beginning of words: { a e i o u }
-2. Diphtongs, starting with semi-vocals can be used at beginning of words: { y w }
+2. Diphtongs, starting with semi-vowels can be used at beginning of words: { y w }
 3. Syllable that have "coda" present are used only for end of words,
 4. Composite words using two words must be separated by apostrophe: `'`